LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/word-grid-stretch/README.md

 Today, your program will apply a "stretch" factor to the grid of letters, making it larger.

-It is easiest to show with an example.
-The finished program will behave like this:
+It is easiest to explain via example.
+The finished program should behave like this:

 ```nohighlight
 $ ./wordgridstretch sun yes ear